repa-here/story/books/the-azara-chronicles/volume-one/chapter-one.md

 To them, the Titan gave the deep places of Azara.
 He taught them the language of stone and the patience of the earth.
 They learned to mine the mountains, to shape metal, and to build halls beneath the world.
 Their beards grew long as symbols of age and honor.
 They were stubborn and unyielding, loyal to kin and craft.
 Where humans built upward, dwarves built inward, carving their legacy into the bones of the land.

-Still, the world was not balanced, and the Titan desired harmony a lot.
+Still, the world was not balanced, and the Titan desired harmony.
 So he turned to the forests.

 From living wood and flowing sap, he shaped slender forms.
 He gave them long limbs and sharp senses.
 He bound their spirits to the rhythm of wind and leaf, and their hearts to the passing of seasons.